adamringhede/privatization/README.md

 privatization
 =============

-Add encapsulation to prototypes in Javascript.
+Add encapsulation to objects in Javascript.

 ### Example definition
 ```JS